Copycat Panera Bread’s Vegan 10 Vegetable Soup Recipe

 How To Make Copycat Panera Bread’s 10 Vegetable Soup

-1. Heat the olive oil in a large pot over medium heat.
-Add the onion, carrots, and celery, cooking for 5 minutes until softened.
+Heat the olive oil in a large pot over medium heat.
+Add the chopped onion, carrots, and celery, and sauté for about 5 minutes until the vegetables are softened and fragrant.

-2. Stir in the zucchini, red and yellow bell peppers, jalapeño, and garlic.
-Cook for 3 more minutes.
+Stir in the zucchini, red and yellow bell peppers, jalapeño, and garlic.

-3. Sprinkle in the cumin, rosemary, and paprika, stirring for 1-2 minutes to release their aroma.
+Sprinkle in the cumin, rosemary, and paprika, stirring for 1–2 minutes to release their aromas and infuse the vegetables with flavor.

-4. Pour in the vegetable stock, then add the tomato paste, corn, chickpeas, diced tomatoes, and bay leaves.
-Stir everything together.
+Pour in the vegetable stock, then add the tomato paste, corn, chickpeas, diced tomatoes, and bay leaves.
+Stir everything together, ensuring the tomato paste is fully incorporated.
+Bring the soup to a gentle boil, then reduce the heat to a simmer for 20–25 minutes so the flavors meld together.

 Chef Jenn’s Tips